 The Fast Startup feature in Windows 10 is enabled by default if applicable.
 Fast Startup is designed to help your computer startup faster after you shut down your computer.
 When you shut down your computer, your computer actually enters a hibernation state instead of a full shutdown.

-This solution (worked for a PC user on reddit to fix incorrect location in Maps app) requires you to disable Fast Startup and see if the issue is resolved.
-Otherwise try the next solution.
+This solution requires you to disable Fast Startup and see if the issue is resolved.
+Otherwise, revert the settings and try the next solution.

 4] Uninstall and reinstall Maps app